Plumbing Gas fitting and Drainlaying tutor

 Mātou | About us

-Wintec is a a vibrant and progressive tertiary institute with regional campus locations in Hamilton.
+Wintec is a vibrant and progressive tertiary institute with regional campus locations in Hamilton.

 Wintec is committed to giving effect to Te Tiriti o Waitangi and delivering services in a manner that responds to the needs of Māori learners and their whānau, as well as the aspirations of iwi and Māori communities throughout our region (including Māori employers).
 To deliver effectively on this commitment, we recognise the need for a culturally competent and confident workforce vertically and horizontally across our organisation.